vulcanize/vulcanizedb/README.md

 1. Start Ethereum node
 1. In a separate terminal run the backfill command:
   - `./vulcanizedb backfillAuctionLogs --config <config.toml>`

+## Sync in light mode with MakerDAO price feeds
+Sync VulcanizeDB with the configured Ethereum node, populating block headers as well as price feeds for MKR/USD, ETH/USD, and REP/USD.
+1. Start Ethereum node
+1. In a separate terminal window start VulcanizeDB
+    - `./vulcanizedb syncPriceFeeds --config <config.toml> --starting-block-number <block-number>`

 ## Start full environment in docker by single command